 2.2.
-Characteristics of Input-Dependent Branches
+Frequency and Characteristics of Input-Dependent Branches

 Figure 3 shows the dynamic and static fraction of conditional branches that show input-dependent behavior.
-Train and reference input sets for the SPEC CPU 2000 integer benchmarks were used to identify the input-dependent branches.
+Train and reference input sets for the SPEC INT 2000 benchmarks were used to identify the input-dependent branches.
 Our baseline branch predictor is a 4KB gshare branch predictor.
 The dynamic fraction is obtained by dividing the number of dynamic instances of all input-dependent branches by the number of dynamic instances of all branch instructions, using the reference input set.
-The benchmarks are sorted by the dynamic fraction of input-dependent branches, in descending order from left to right.
-The data shows that there are many branches
+The benchmarks are sorted by the dynamic fraction of input-dependent branches, in descending order from left to right.3 The data shows that there are many branches that show more than 5% absolute change in prediction accuracy between the train and reference input sets.
+More than 10% of the static branches in bzip2, gzip, twolf, gap, crafty, and gcc are inputdependent branches.
+Note that this data is obtained using only two input sets to define the set of input-dependent branches.
+In Section 5.3, we will discuss how increasing the number of input sets affects the set of input-dependent branches.